Philocoder93/deploy-MEAN-app/README.md

 ## Framing (5 mins)

 At this point, you have deployed a few apps throughout the program.
-But, most (if not all) have been applications with a Rails backend.
+However, most (if not all) have been applications built with Rails.
 Heroku makes deploying a Rails app easy (right?).
 Minus a few complications, all it takes is `heroku create`, `git push heroku master`, and `heroku run rake db:migrate`.
-As long as your app is working locally, is should typically work in production.
+As long as your app is working locally, it should typically work in deployment.

 MEAN apps require a little more work to deploy, as there is less "magic" built in compared to Rails.
 This lesson will run you through the steps to setting your Mongo DB to work in production, as well as use a little "error-driven" process to deploy the app.
 We will also briefly touch upon other deployment options; specifically Digital Ocean.